Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Mitchell Willard over 2 years ago
+Mitchell Willard almost 3 years ago

 Phoenix has some of the deadliest streets in the nation, even during the pandemic.
 Reckless driving behavior and scant accountability contributes greatly for the need of Vision Zero.
 As a Central Phoenix resident who regularly commutes to work via transit, I often remark how dangerous it is to simply walk to the bus stop.
 If the city is serious about the safety of its citizens, it needs to consider passing Vision Zero.
 We can’t expect the status quo to change by doing nothing to address this.